besmarques/React-Express-Mysql/readme.md

 - [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken): An implementation of JSON Web Tokens.
 This is a compact, URL-safe means of representing claims to be transferred between two parties.
 - [mysql2](https://www.npmjs.com/package/mysql2): MySQL client for Node.js with focus on performance.
 Supports prepared statements, non-utf8 encodings, binary log protocol, compression, ssl and much more.
 - [newrelic](https://www.npmjs.com/package/newrelic): New Relic's official Node.js agent.
 This package instruments your application for performance monitoring with New Relic.
+- [nodemailer](https://nodemailer.com/): A module for Node.js applications to easily send emails.
 - [react](https://reactjs.org/): A JavaScript library for building user interfaces.
 - [react-dom](https://reactjs.org/docs/react-dom.html): Serves as the entry point to the DOM and server renderers for React.
 - [react-router-dom](https://reactrouter.com/web/guides/quick-start): DOM bindings for React Router.